siddhantladdha/hugo-blog-awesome/README.md

 Its focus on minimalism and clean UI ensures that your content takes the spotlight.
 This, coupled with the support for dark mode, provides a stress-free (on the eyes) reading experience for your audience.

 Built with Hugo, SCSS, and vanilla JavaScript.
+And I am trying to make this beautiful theme more beautiful with the Dracula Colorscheme.

 ## Setup